Kailang/Open-DoVision/usb-mouse/README.md

 **SDK** N/A

-This master branch is designed to give you a brief overview of the Open DoVision.
+This project is designed to give you a brief overview of the Open DoVision.
 And let you enjoy games that are not designed to be 3D rendering ready.

 It is recommended to spend a few minutes examing this brench before going deeper.
 Of course, feel free to go into more specific brenches as you like.